Rice-Rocket/mandelbrot-intro/README.md

 ## Description

 This serves as a gentle introduction to both Rust and the worlderful world of fractal rendering.
-The current branch (l5_palettes) provides an implementation of a Mandelbrot set renderer which includes coloring based on orbit trapping and color palettes, on top of the ability to zoom into the set.
+The current branch (l6_optimazation) provides an implementation of the mandelbrot function which is further optimized to reduce expensive operations.
 For more complex upgrades, you can visit the other branches.

 ## Screenshots